 What Factors Should You Consider To Find Your Perfect Home?

-- You can afford to save rather than relying on your home as a piggy bank for future needs.
+- You can afford to save rather than rely on your home as a piggy bank for future needs.

 - Your payment is a practical percentage of your take-home pay.